 Terrace Tipples on the Town

-Outdoor terraces to explore in Birmingham this #summerinbrum
+Outdoor terraces to explore in Birmingham

 Generally in this country - and consequently in Birmingham - we have to endure far too many months of unwelcome cold, grey clouds and rainy commutes.
 It’s a little unfair.

-So naturally when summer arrives – when we get that first seeming glimmer of what looks like sunshine through the treetops, our entire outlook on life changes.
+So naturally when the sun arrives – when we get that first seeming glimmer of what looks like sunshine through the treetops, our entire outlook on life changes.
 The tops on every convertible are down (probably blaring Ministry of Sound’s Ibiza special); the ‘guns’ and ‘pins’ come out to maximize the tanning opportunities daylight hours now present.
 We’re wearing sunglasses in the shade and even carrying around mini-fans as if we’ve been transported to Sub-Saharan Africa – all overarched by complaints that “it’s just too hot”.

-Probably the most telling sign of the advent of summer is drinking in the daytime – well - just because we can.
+Probably the most telling sign of the advent of sun is drinking in the daytime – well - just because we can.
 You might not head to the nearest pub at 12pm in miserable weather, but sunshine means you can have a beer, cider or G&T in the afternoon and not even feel ashamed.
 And something the Visit Birmingham team are proven guilty of: you also find yourself going 'for one' (or five) after work as you increasingly feel the need to pay tribute to the sun while it lasts.
 All hail the sun.

 If the above sounds familiar - whether you’re visiting or working in Birmingham, or simply enjoying a staycation – we’ve compiled a list of top venues where you can enjoy a tipple al fresco.
 From pub gardens to restaurant terraces and cafés, Birmingham can help you make the most of the brief UK summer *faze out with Bob Marley’s Sun is shining*.